kyma-project/examples/metrics-otlp/README.md

 kubectl -n $KYMA_NS annotate service sample-metrics prometheus.io/port=8080
 ```

-The workload exposes a metric with name `cpu_temperature_celsius` at port `8080` and that metric should now automatically get ingested to your configured backend..
+The workload exposes the metric `cpu_temperature_celsius` at port `8080`, which is then automatically ingested to your configured backend.

 ### OpenTelemetry push-based